cerner/terra-core/packages/terra-spacer/docs/README.md

 # Terra Spacer

 This component is used to provide margin and/or padding space between two components based on the given values.

-## Note

 This component uses **react-bps package mobile first strategy** for **responsiveness**.
 Find more information on how it is used [here](https://www.npmjs.com/package/react-bps).

 ## Getting Started